Former UK Prime Minister Boris Johnson admits to making mistakes but defends COVID record at inquiry

 Johnson defended his government, saying it contained “challenging” characters “whose views about each other might not be fit to print, but who got an awful lot done.”

-“People point, quite rightly, to the loss of education, the economic damage, the missed cancer and cardiac appointments, and all the other costs," he said.
-“When it came to the balance of the need to protect the public and protect the (health service), and the damage done by lockdowns, it was incredibly difficult."
+“When it came to the balance of the need to protect the public and protect the (health service), and the damage done by lockdowns, it was incredibly difficult," he said.

-Johnson agreed in late 2021 to hold a public inquiry after heavy pressure from bereaved families.
-The probe, led by retired Judge Heather Hallett, is expected to take three years to complete, though interim reports will be issued starting next year.

-The inquiry is divided into four sections, with the current phase focusing on political decision-making.
-The first stage, which concluded in July, looked at the country’s preparedness for the pandemic.

-Johnson has submitted a written evidence statement to the inquiry but has not handed over some 5,000 WhatsApp messages from several key weeks between February and June 2020.
+Johnson has submitted a written evidence statement to the inquiry, but hasn't handed over around 5,000 WhatsApp messages from several key weeks between February and June 2020.
 They were on a phone Johnson was told to stop using when it emerged that the number had been publicly available online for years.
 Johnson later said he’d forgotten the password to unlock it.

-A Johnson spokesman said the former prime minister had not deleted any messages but a “technical issue” meant some had not been recovered.
+At the inquiry on Wednesday, he said: “Can I, for the avoidance of doubt, make it absolutely clear I haven’t removed any WhatsApps from my phone?”

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.